NicknEma/NicknEma.github.io/content/posts/windows-programming-part-1--displaying-a-message-box/index.md

 As you can see, `MessageBox` is not actually a function, but rather a _macro_.
 It expands to either the *A* or the *W* version depending on some `UNICODE` symbol.

 This is a little historical artifact.
-If you want to know more about the history of this choice, [scroll to the bottom/watch Casey explain it].
 What remains of it today is a hack to encourage new programs to use Unicode strings while still remaining backwards-compatible with programs that were written using ASCII strings.

 The 'A' and 'W' suffixes stand, respectively, for 'ANSI' and 'Wide'.
 They indicate wether the strings that they operate on are _narrow_ or _wide_: